Mujahidul46/FYP_habitville/README.md

+To run the app, navigate to the folder in command prompt/miniconda prompt using: cd/file_path_to_project_here

+then run conda activate henv

 Assets used for my non-commercial, final year project "Habitville - Gamified Habit Tracker".
 No changes were made to any assets and they were used as found:

 1) tick habit sound effect